m1gwings/treedrawer/README.md

 }
 ```

-**drawer** is a very simple "ascii-canvas" on which you can draw bytes representing ascii characters or another whole canvas specifying the coordinates of the upper-left corner.
+**drawer** is a very simple "unicode-canvas" on which you can draw runes representing unicode characters or another whole canvas specifying the coordinates of the upper-left corner.

 ---
 If you run the following in the root directory: